Characterizing Interzonal Air Leakage in Multi-Unit Residential Buildings and impact on building performance

 Measuring interior partition air leakage rates in MURBs using a sequential pressure neutralization blower door test.
 Then, using a coupled airflow network-whole building energy simulation framework to assess the impact of compartmentalization measures on indoor air quality and building energy consumption.

-Status: Current
+Status: Completed

 Research themes: Energy and GHG emissions Health and comfort